10BASE-T1L Channel Emulator with

 Spurs mays have up to four inline connections and Trunks may have up to ten inline cable connections.
 To emulate faulty connections at these terminal points, this product supports mechanical faults called Micro-Interrupts.
-These may be inserted from 1ms to 500ms onto the twisted pair link to open a single wire or both wires to emulate a bad wire joint connection.
+These may be inserted from 1ms to 65535ms onto the twisted pair link to open a single wire or both wires to emulate a bad wire joint connection.
+These micro-cuts may be repeated periodically for long term testing.

 If these cable faults are subject to vibration from heavy equipment or HVAC, they may experience impedance discontinuities which affects the signal path with reflections and the DC power to the Powered Device which may cause the link to drop or underperform.

 It is vital to test link performance in noisy conditions such as those found in factory environments with harsh EMI radiated noise.
 The Model 4950 features integrated differential mode noise injection at each end of the cable emulator and is designed to be used with Telebyte’s 4975 SPE Noise Generator and Analyzer (see separate datasheet) to inject a mixture of noise in the frequency and/or time domain on the data line.
 This reduces the signal-to-noise margin and validates the data rate and stability of the DUT in the presence of noise.